ExpressAI/DataLab/docs/SDK/add_new_datasets_into_web_platform.md

 There are following specific situations:

-## 1. quickly add metadata information of a new dataset
+## 1. Quickly add metadata information of a new dataset
 This is useful when you just want to quickly add a new record of your new dataset into the database without uploading any data samples.